 1- Belt Sander

-Belt sanders may be the sander of choice for your paint removal job but you’ll want to be on the lookout for certain features so as to maximize your efficiency.
+Belt sanders are among the most common in use due to their high efficiency levels across a variety of different jobs.
+Even for your paint removal job, these are the best choices, but you’ll want to be on the lookout for certain features so as to maximize your efficiency.

 These include the engine yield dB, the inclusion of a platen, and the ability to adjust the machine as needed—whether for comfort, speed, or tidy/storage space.